gyroflow/gyroflow-docs/docs/guide/settings.md

 ### Crop

-Select the behavoir of the cropping.
+Select the behavior of the cropping.

 * No cropping - Remain at the user-defined FOV throughout the video
 * Dynamic cropping - Dynamically adjust the field of view in order to hide any borders throughout the video.
 The `Smoothing window` influences how quickly the FOV changes in response to different stabilized frame orientations.
 * Static crop - Static crop with FOV=1 being the FOV at which no edges are visible throughout the video.

 ### Rolling shutter correction
-Rolling shutter artefacts are visible during fast camera motion, and appears as "wobbling" or skewed lines.
+Rolling shutter artifacts are visible during fast camera motion, and appears as "wobbling" or skewed lines.
 This option requires precise gyro-video sync.
-Find a spot in the video with clear rolling shutter artefacts, and adjust the frame readout time until these artefacts are minimised.
+Find a spot in the video with clear rolling shutter artifacts, and adjust the frame readout time until these artifacts are minimized.
 By default, the frame readout is assumed to be from top to bottom.
 This is changed with the checkbox.

 The readout time can also be estimated with the "Estimate rolling shutter here" option in the context menu of the timeline, although this is experimental.